The Working Group Process

 The Gunnison Working Group for Public Lands met seventeen times between February 2016 and June 2017 to craft a proposal, based on consensus, for key public lands in Gunnison County.
 That group, now called the Gunnison Public Lands Initiative, has crafted a proposal that is the culmination of conversations that have been occurring in the county over the past five years.

-With the help of a professional facilitator, the group reached consensus on an initial recommendation by using a process with three phases.
+With the help of a professional facilitator, the group reached consensus on an initial recommendation by using a process with three phases and continues to meet regularly.

 This process ensured that the initial proposal: